naivary/govm/README.md

 The project structure can be what ever you want.
 But it is recommened to use the structure which will be present after you clone the repository.

 `.govm` <br/>
 This directory contains directories and files that are used by the software to function properly.
-The only files that can be changed by you are
+The only files that should be changed by you are
 `govm.cfg` and `default.cfg`.

 `config` <br/>